julioct/julioct.github.io/_posts/2023-07-22-Clean-Architecture.md

 <br/>

 **Infrastructure**
-This is probably the "dirtiest" project since it's allowed to get a dependency on pretty much any external framework.
+This is where the `Interface Adapters` live, and therefore this project is allowed to get a dependency on pretty much any external framework.

 <img src="{{ site.url }}/assets/images/clean-arch-infra.png" style="max-width: 50%" />